NickyViNi/GorgeousBnB/README.md

         "city": "City is required",
         "state": "State is required",
         "country": "Country is required",
-        "lat": "Latitude is not valid",
-        "lng": "Longitude is not valid",
-        "name": "Name must be less than 50 characters", "description": "Description is required",
+        "lat": "Latitude must be within -90 and 90", "lng": "Longitude must be within -180 and 180", "name": "Name must be less than 50 characters", "description": "Description is required",
-        "price": "Price per day is required"
+        "price": "Price per day must be a positive number" }
-      }
     }
     ```